-This collection of links and resources for pediatric health care providers was updated January 2021 and we will continue to update it as appropriate.
-Promising Practices from WCAAP: ...
+This collection of links and resources for pediatric health care providers was updated June 2021 and we will continue to update it as appropriate.
+Telehealth Well Child Visits - Guidance from ...
 Read More

 The WCAAP provides the professional support you need to practice the best possible medicine for children in Washington State whether you are a pediatric subspecialist, general pediatrician, ...
 Read More

 Click here to join both the National AAP and the Washington Chapter for the first time.

 Click here if you are already an AAP National member and would like to join the Washington Chapter.

 Click here if you would like to join only the Washington Chapter at this time.Become a Member!